Waves-Domains/client/README.md

 ## Overview

-[Waves Domains](https://waves.domains/) is a naming service on the Waves blockchain, `@waves-domains/client` is a JavaScript library, which provides functions to interact with that service.
+[Waves Domains](https://waves.domains/) is a naming service on the Waves blockchain.

+`@waves-domains/client` is a JavaScript library that provides functions to interact with that service.

 ## Getting Started